ehuegler/ehuegler/README.md

 - 🔭 I’m building full stack web application to learn more about cutting edge frameworks and web technologies.
 - ⚡ I like writing custom firmware for Raspberry Pi's and microcontrolers.
 - 🥍 I play lacrosse for the University of Maryland Lacrosse Club.
-- 🤖 In my free time I like to build combat robots.
+- 🤖 In my free time I like to build and fight combat robots.

 ---